5 simple ways to gain customer trust and confidence with text messages

 Important stats about modern consumer trust

+- 53% of consumers think trust in a company is the second most important factor after price.
 If you compete on price in your category, trust will be a key brand differentiator.

+- 83% of consumers want to see a clear link between the data they share and the direct benefits it provides them.
 A new and emerging area of brand trust is data trust.
 Brands must now be able to show customers that they are taking care of and protecting the data that they share.

 Why you should earn customer trust and loyalty

 You may have noticed that many brands have moved from retail to subscription models over the last few years.
-From on-demand content and to monthly wine deliveries, cultivating long-term relationships with repeat customers can prove more profitable.
+From on-demand content to monthly wine deliveries, cultivating long-term relationships with repeat customers can prove more profitable.

 With customer acquisition costs almost doubling over the past few years, there are even more reasons why you should focus your efforts on retaining customers over acquiring new ones.

-- 82% purchase more frequently (more sales)
+- 82% purchase more frequently results in more sales

 Building confidence in your brand will lead to trust which leads to long-term loyalty.